Greaver77/valkyrie/Getting-Valkyrie-Walking-With-IHMC's-Controller.md

 Now that the controller is running and the SCS Visualizer is up, it's a goood time to servo the robot.
 At the bottom of the mission control GUI you will see a number of buttons in a 'Servo' box that servo either the entire robot or the individual limbs,

 [[images/ClickServoRobot.png]]

+After servoing the robot, it should be in a 'stand prep' state(if you hear any high pitched squealing, it's likely some of the actuator rotors did not get initialized during servo.
+No worries, this is common.
+See our [trouble shooting page](Trouble Shooting) for a fix).